Positional Encoding via Token-Aware Phase Attention: Theoretical Estimates for Rotary Positional Embedding (RoPE)

+Theorem \ref{main_thm} implies that the effective context length of RoPE does not exceed $\mathcal{O}(\theta_0^{-1})$, since the tokens at or beyond this scale are intrinsically disfavored by the positional bias.
+This is consistent with the common observation that RoPE attention decreases as relative distance grows \citep{Xiong2023EffectiveLS,Sun2022ALT}.

-Theorem \ref{main_thm} asserts that when $\mu_0 > 0$ and context length is roughly $\mathcal{O}({\theta_0^{-1}})$, RoPE attention favors nearby tokens more than distant ones, with a definite amount of attention score gap on average.
-This attention gap makes long-context modeling more challenging, because the model must expend extra capacity and computation to overcome the intrinsic bias against distant tokens and recover relevant long-range information.
-Fortunately, the next Theorem says that one can reduce such gap between any given position-pairs by further decreasing RoPE's $\theta_0$.
-This aligns with the approaches of various RoPE extension methods based on increasing base frequency $1/\theta_0$ \citep{Xiong2023EffectiveLS}, or equivalently, performing positional interpolation \citep{Chen2023ExtendingCW}.
+The attention gap in Eq.~\eqref{main_gap_estimate} makes long-context modeling more challenging, since the model must expend extra learning effort to overcome an intrinsic discrimination against distant tokens to recover relevant long-range information.
+Notably, the next theorem shows that this gap can be reduced for any fixed pair of positions by decreasing RoPE's $\theta_0$.
+This aligns with RoPE extension methods based on increasing the base frequency $1/\theta_0$ ~\citep{Xiong2023EffectiveLS} as well as positional interpolation~\citep{Chen2023ExtendingCW}.